RafaPach/GymApp_FrontEnd/README.md

 2. In the project directory, run `npm i` to make sure all packages are installed.
 3. Use `npm start` to spin up the project

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Follow [https://rafapach-gymapp.netlify.app/](http://localhost:3000) to view the deployed app.

 ### User's Journey